 Mobile Subscribers and Revenue

 Average annual mobile revenue growth was lower (1.3%) than mobile service subscriptions growth (3.6%) during the period 2015-2021, highlighting the structural challenges faced by mobile operators.
 Declining voice & SMS revenue only partially offset by wireless data monetisation is putting pressure on ARPU, compounded by a reduction of dual-SIM cards feature, driving the lower growth in mobile subscriptions.

 Population growth is a major growth driver for mobile operators, a slowdown in mobile subscriptions growth which will put long term pressure, dialling up competition for the three mobile operators fighting for fewer new customers.

-According to our benchmark study of mobile data pricing, China had the biggest cost reduction per GB over the last 3 years, while India has the lowest rate in the world with just a few cents per GB and Singapore remains expensive.
+According to our benchmark study of mobile data pricing, China had among the biggest cost reduction per GB over the last 4 years, while India has the lowest rate in the world with just a few cents per GB and Singapore remains expensive.

-Idem Est Research estimates that China could finish 2021 with about 663m 5G subscribers and that this number could rise to as many over 1 billion by 2027 (making up about 80% of 5G subscribers worldwide).
+Idem Est Research estimates that China could finish 2022 with about 555 million 5G network subscribers and that this number could rise to as many over 1.5 billion by 2028 (making up about 40% of 5G subscribers worldwide).

 Broadband Subscribers – FTTH Push to Gigabit Speeds

 The fixed broadband market is experiencing strong growth mostly driven by China Mobile’s push into the market over the last six years to become the market leader.
-Fixed broadband subscriptions are very affordable in China generating lower ARPU than than a mobile subscription, a market singularity as in most markets, fixed broadband services are usually at least twice more expensive than mobile services.
+Fixed broadband subscriptions are very affordable in China generating lower ARPU than than a mobile subscription, a market singularity as in most markets, fixed broadband services are usually at least twice the price of mobile services.

 Fixed broadband penetration is forecasted to grow modestly as China’s investments on full-fibre networks are now reaching maturity with affordable packages and increased broadband household penetration growing towards saturation.